-In determining its policy the Licensing Authority shall have regard to Gambling Commission guidance and give appropriate weight to the views of those who respond to its consultation.
+In determining its policy the Licensing Authority must have regard to Gambling Commission guidance and give appropriate weight to the views of those who respond to its consultation.

-The Licensing Authority will consult widely on the Gambling Policy statement before it is finalised and published.
+The Authority will consult widely on the Gambling Policy statement before being finalised and published.